Table of Contents

 What is MFA?

 Customer Multi-Factor Authentication (MFA) is the foundation of secure digital experiences.
-It protects accounts, safeguards sensitive data, and strengthens user trust across every interaction.
-By requiring users to verify their identity with multiple factors such as a one-time passcode, biometric scan, or push notification, MFA helps prevent unauthorized access even when passwords or tokens are compromised.
+It’s essential for modern applications, as it protects accounts, safeguards sensitive data, and strengthens user trust across every interaction.
+By requiring users to confirm their identity with multiple factors such as a one-time passcode, biometric scan, or push notification, MFA helps prevent unauthorized access even when credentials like passwords are compromised.

 What is MFA?